Thank you, students of Galveston Ball High for packaging over 50,000 meals on December 6, 2019 for the Holiday Food Drive!

 We appreciate your interest and support of FeedGalveston.
 You can help our efforts to feed the hungry in Galveston County by participating in food packaging events and/or by making a monetary donation to FeedGalveston.
 Checks can be mailed or dropped off at the church office, First Lutheran, 2401 Winnie, Galveston, 77550.
 Kindly make check payable to First Lutheran and reference FeedGalveston on the memo line.
 Remember every dollar donated equals four servings of food!

-See you on May 2, 2020 where our goal is to package 50,000 servings of food for our Galveston County hungry neighbors in need!
+Our next goal is to package 50,000 servings of food for our Galveston County hungry neighbors in need!
 We need your help; come for an hour or two or stay to the very end.
 If you cannot come at 12:00 Noon, then come at 2:00 pm.
 We appreciate all help!
 This is a great opportunity to be of service to your community, meet new people, and have some fun.

 If you or your group will be participating, kindly sign up and give us the approximate number of volunteers that we can expect: CLICK TO REGISTER Thank You!